Table of Contents

 Introduction

-Our philosophy is built on the "Blue Horizon Method": a phased, clinically responsible journey.
-This begins with consulting your GP to rule out underlying conditions, followed by structured self-tracking of symptoms and lifestyle.
-Only when you have that context should you consider private testing to provide a focused "snapshot" for further professional discussion.
+At Blue Horizon, we follow a phased, clinically responsible journey.
+This begins with consulting your GP to rule out underlying conditions, followed by self-tracking of lifestyle and symptoms.
+Only then should you consider private testing to provide a focused "snapshot" for professional discussion.

 What is a Comprehensive Metabolic Panel (CMP)?

-A CMP measures 14 different substances in the blood.
-These include:
+A CMP measures 14 different substances:

 - Glucose: Your blood sugar levels.

-- Calcium: A vital mineral for bone, muscle, and nerve health.
+- Calcium: A mineral vital for bone, muscle, and nerve health.

 - Proteins: Specifically Albumin and Total Protein.